-- There are 20 different types of amino acids (see below). - different sequences of amino acids fold into different 3-D shapes. - Proteins can range from fewer than 20 to more than 5000 generation acids in length.
-Each protein that an organism can produce is encoded in a piece of the DNA called a "gene". the single-celled bacterium E.coli has about 4300 different. - genes. - Humans are believed to have about 30,000 different genes 43 (the exact number as yet unresolved),
+- There are 20 different types of amino acids (see below). - different sequences of amino acids fold into different 3-D shapes. - Proteins can range from fewer than 20 to more than 5000 amino acids in length.
+Each protein that an organism can produce is encoded in a piece of the DNA called a "gene". the single-celled bacterium E.coli has about 4300 different acceleration of the protein that an organism that a solution that a ferres.

+- genes. - Humans are believed to have about 30,000 different genes 43 (the exact number as yet unresolved),